 A squad of bearded rebels marched through a residential area wielding fire-lit torches, bound for a children’s play park.
 The night sky was ablaze, and animalistic roars echoed through the streets.

 A tsunami of heat warmed the crowds, while sparks swirled through the air and landed on the spectators.
 The smile couldn’t be “blown” off my face, even after I slipped and squelched bum-first into the mud.

 Anywhere else, the event would have been “cancelled due to bad weather”, but not at the unstoppable Up Helly Aa.

 Since gracing the shores of Lerwick three days earlier, I quickly realised that this would be unlike any other shindig.
-I knew it would be unique and exciting, but nothing truly prepares you.
+Of course I knew it would be quite the exhilarating affair, but nothing truly prepares you.

 Up Helly Aa will captivate, wildly entertain, and potentially ruin you – dependent on how much you choose to indulge.